-49. This section should identify the insurer involved and the valuation date of the AO, and provide details defining the business that is the subject of the AO.
+49. This section should identify the insurer involved, as well as refer to the main insurance subsidiaries contributing to the Technical Provisions.
+This section should state the valuation date of the AO, it should provide details defining the business that is the subject of the AO and make reference to any material changes affecting the overall business over the past year.
 This section should clearly identify the sections of the Insurance Act and/or Prudential Standards Rules under which the provision is being provided, the relevant lines of the financial statement (or the portion thereof) for which the Opinion is being given, and the date of the Statutory Economic Balance Sheet of which these lines form a part thereof.